We can all agree that payday is the best day.

 |Compensation is directly related to performance, lowering the risk for businesses.||There’s a lot of pressure on sales managers to set the right quota for each rep.|

-The territory volume commission plan calculates compensation based on the sales volume within a certain territory.
+The territory volume commission plan estimates commission based on the sales volume within a certain territory.
 The sales from that territory are added up, and all the commissions are split equally among all of the sales professionals working within it.

 This compensation plan will only work for sales reps who work in a very team-based manner and culture, where everyone is striving towards a common goal.
 It removes a lot of the individual pressures of selling and focuses on team building.